-On or before January 31 of each year, the permittee shall submit a status report for the previous calendar year to EPA that includes 1) the monitoring results for the previous year, 2) an updated list of potential mercury sources, and 3) a summary of all actions taken to reduce or eliminate identified sources of mercury.
-The status report shall be submitted to:
+On or before January 31 of each year following the start of implementation of the MMP, the permittee shall submit a status report for the previous calendar year to EPA that includes 1) the monitoring results for the previous year, 2) an updated list of potential mercury sources, and 3) a summary of all actions taken to reduce or eliminate identified sources of mercury.
+The status report shall be submitted to EPA at the address found in Part.I.C.3.C above.